-Our Educational Philosophy is aligned to our core values (Compassion- we focus on the positives; Ambition- we challenge ourselves (learners, families, staff and schools) to go further; Partnership - we are better when we work together.) and is based on our belief that learners excel when they are happy and feel accepted for who they are
+Our Educational Philosophy is aligned to our core values;

+Compassion- we focus on the positives; Ambition- we challenge ourselves through reflective practice (learners, families, staff and schools) to go further; Partnership - we are better when we work together.
+This is based on our belief that learners excel when they are happy and feel accepted for who they are.